Coarse Alexander duality for pairs and applications

-is an isomorphism.
-(See Spanier \cite[\S 6.6]{Spanier_AlgebraicTop}, where excision is established for Alexander cohomology with compact supports, which coincides with simplicial cohomology with compact supports for all locally finite simplicial complexes.)
+by naturality of the connecting homomorphism in simplicial homology.
+Again, (2) follows by passing to the inverse limit.

+Conclusion (3) follows from (1) as follows.
+In \eqref{eqn:Excision}, the horizontal map in the second row is an isomorphism by excision for simplicial cohomology with compact supports.
 We conclude that the horizontal map in the first row of \eqref{eqn:Excision} is a pro-isomorphism, since the other three maps in \eqref{eqn:Excision} are pro-isomorphisms. \end{proof}